Friday, September 12th, 2025

 At the beginning of the film when Baba Kola shows Chisom around, there’s a line when she is by the water, and she goes, “Why can’t all of life be like this?”
 Was that moment meant to contrast the chaos of the outside world with the serenity of nature?
 Or was there a deeper longing being voiced, especially considering everything she had been through, losing her husband, fighting cancer, and reconnecting with her son?

 Yes, it was very intentional, especially for Chisom’s character.
-There’s a frame in the film that a lot of people miss: when she returns from the hospital, there’s a family photo where her husband and daughter are smiling, but Chisom looks uncomfortable.
+There’s a frame in the film that a lot of people miss: when she returns from the hospital, there’s a family photo where her husband and daughter are smiling, but Chisom looks stern.

 That picture tells a lot.